jooby-project/jooby/md/config.md

 ### [application].[conf]

-This is your default config files and it should be bundle inside the **fat jar**.
-As mentioned early, the default name is: **application.conf**, but if you don't like it or need to change it just call **use** in Jooby:
+This is the default config files and it should be bundle inside the **fat jar**.
+As mentioned early, the default name is: **application.conf**, but if you don't like it or need to change it:

 ```java
   {